-Collaborating with Non-4-VA Universities
+Collaborating with Other Universities

 As mentioned, 4-VA encourages collaboration with partners all across Virginia.
 If you are working with a Co-PI who does not work at GMU, JMU, UVA, or VT, then their costs will need to be included in your grant proposal.
 The grant costs of the PI and the Co-PI(s), from non-4-VA universities, should have a combined total that is not greater than the maximum grant allocation.